What is the spiritual path?

 It is not helpful to become the victim of our past and allow the feelings of helplessness and hopelessness to take hold of us.
 It is not helpful to blame those who have hurt us and allow anger and resentment to fill our hearts.
 What IS helpful, however, is to know where the pain originated so we can finally understand, have compassion and ultimately forgive.

-The more we get to know ourselves and the more we become aware of ourselves and what runs us in the present moment, the more we are able to make different choices in the present moment: choices that are healthy and respectful, choices made out of understanding, love and compassion, that build, encourage and nurture (ourselves and others).
+The more we get to know ourselves and the more we become aware of who e are and what runs us and creates our reality in the present moment, the more we are able to make different choices in the present moment: choices that are healthy and respectful, choices made out of understanding, love and compassion, that build, encourage and nurture (ourselves and others).
+In other words live and choose from the heart.

 When we start to heal the wounded child that feels separate and not good enough or abandoned or criticized (or whatever our particular sentencing is), emotions of anger, fear, hopelessness, impossibilities will dissipate and make room for higher emotions, such as love, compassion, forgiveness, gratitude and joy.
-We will start to have more peace in our head and our heart and life begins to become less difficult to manage.
-There is no longer that state of separation and comparison that drives our every move, but a sense of wholeness and connection.
+We will start to have more peace in our head and in our heart and as a result our life begins to become less difficult to manage.
+There no longer is that state of separation and comparison that drives our every move, but there is a sense of wholeness and connection which gives us a sense of belonging and being part of a bigger plan.

 This is a healthy ego!